jgrowl/joinem/README.md

 :warning: This project is not in a safe state to run if you do not know what you are doing :warning:

+:no_entry: No Scalpers! :no_entry:

+Scalpers are not welcome to use this software.
+This is to level the field.

 # disclaimer

 I am not responsible for how you use this.
 You probably shouldn't.